troglobit/troglobit.github.io/content/howto/snmp.markdown

 Installing SNMP in Ubuntu
 -------------------------

-The following command installs snmpset/get/walk, base MIBs and all standard MIBs needed.
+The following commands installs snmpset/get/walk, base MIBs and all the standard MIBs needed:

     sudo apt-get install snmp libsnmp-base snmp-mibs-downloader
+    sudo download-mibs

+On Debian/Ubuntu you have to also edit the file `/etc/snmp/snmp.conf` to enable automatic loading of the downloaded MIBs, which is disabled by default.  *Comment out* the line that reads:

+    mibs :

-Assuming you have already started `mini_snmpd` on your client, you should be able to do the following:
+Assuming you have already started `mini_snmpd`, say using port 16161 so it doesn't have to run as root, you can now talk to it using:

-    snmpwalk -v2c -c public 127.0.0.1
+    snmpwalk -v2c -c public 127.0.0.1:16161
-	snmpget -c public -v 2c 127.0.0.1 system.sysUpTime.0
+	snmpget -c public -v 2c 127.0.0.1:16161 system.sysUpTime.0

-If you experience problems, see Debian [bug #561578][bug] for details on how to edit and fix your system default `/etc/snmp/snmp.conf`

-On my system I've had trouble getting net-snmp to use the UCD-SNMP-MIB, so I've added it explicitly to my `~/snmp/snmp.conf`:
+On earlier versions of Ubuntu (pre 18.04) I've had trouble getting net-snmp to use the UCD-SNMP-MIB, so I've added it explicitly to my `~/snmp/snmp.conf`:

 	mibs +UCD-SNMP-MIB